emaadmanzoor/racheesingh.github.com/_posts/2012-05-24-domain-name-system-and-nfslookup.md

 * MX: Mail Exchange records define the mail system for a domain.
 * NS: Name server records define name servers for a given domain.

-`nfslookup` is a command line utility that can be used for looking at DNS records.
+`nslookup` is a command line utility that can be used for looking at DNS records.
 To obtain the utility on Arch Linux, install the package `dnsutils`.

 	$ pacman -S dnsutils

 ## Using nfslookup
+From all the records that are stored by the DNS database, the `ping' command only looks at A records.
+The `nslookup` command looks at all the other records such as CNAME, MX etc.